How to import contracts and payment schedules

 -

 First, export the template via Contracts - Export.
-Read also step 1 under How to create the import file.
+Read Step 1: Export the template.

 -

 Then, adjust the exported template to your needs.
 But note the limitations!
-You can read more about this in step 2 under How to create the import file.
+Read Step 2: Adjust the template to your needs.

 -

 Finally, import the import file using a wizard.
 If the system finds errors, the errors are displayed and you can correct them.
-Read also How to import.
+Read Step 3: Import the data.

 Tip!